Mathnerd314/stroscot/docs/BuildSystem.rst

         Warnings about the version of Python not being able to support parallel builds when the -j option is used.
 These warnings are enabled by default.

-    python-version

-        Warnings about running SCons with a deprecated version of Python.
-These warnings are enabled by default.

     reserved-variable

         Warnings about attempts to set the reserved construction variable names $CHANGED_SOURCES, $CHANGED_TARGETS, $TARGET, $TARGETS, $SOURCE, $SOURCES, $UNCHANGED_SOURCES or $UNCHANGED_TARGETS.
 These warnings are disabled by default.